dylan6thomas/Dodgebot/README.md

 ### `qln_dynamic.py`
 This script implements a Q-learning algorithm allowing a robot to learn the optimal path from start to goal while avoiding moving obstacles.
 The script maintains and updates a Q-table based on rewards and publishes the highest reward path based on the policy.

+Note: I used old code from previous assigments for the following functions follow_path, bresenham_algorithm, move_forward, stop, and spin. - Ose
 To run:

 Terminal 1: